microsoft/rushjs.io-website/pages/configs/rush_json.md

     // "pnpmStore": "local",

     /**
-     * If true, then Rush will add the "--strict-peer-dependencies" option when invoking PNPM.
+     * If true, then Rush will add the "--strict-peer-dependencies" option when invoking pnpm.
      * This causes "rush install" to fail if there are unsatisfied peer dependencies, which is
      * an invalid state that can cause build failures or incompatible dependency versions.
      * (For historical reasons, JavaScript package managers generally do not treat this invalid